Frequently asked questions.

 Who does Catherine work with?

 • Secondary School Pupils: Every child deserves personalised strategies to help them become independent learners in school and beyond.
-Catherine works with 11-18 year oles across state, private, and international schools with or without a SEND diagnosis.
+Catherine works with 11-18 year olds across state, private, and international schools with or without a SEND diagnosis.

 • Adults:

-• Adults receiving a diagnosis, such as Autism, ADHD or Dyslexia often lack the support to help them understand how this impacts their daily lives at home or in the workplace.
+• Adults receiving a diagnosis, such as Autism, ADHD or Dyslexia, often lack the support to help them understand how this impacts their daily lives at home or in the workplace.
 Catherine is able to help adults understand their diagnosis clearly and consider how it impacts their lives and explore strategies to help ease some of the associated difficulties.

 What happens in the first appointments?